-If you operate multiple websites from different domains or your website operates from several subdomains, Cookiebot CMP can ask your website visitors for a consent that covers all your domains.
+If you operate multiple websites from different domains or your website operates from several subdomains, Cookiebot CMP can ask your website visitors for a consent that applies to all domains within the same Domain Group.
 We refer to this as Cross-domain Consent Sharing.

-By default, your users will be asked for consent on each of your domains.
-By enabling the Cross-domain Consent Sharing feature however, your users will only be prompted for a consent the first time they visit any one of your websites (and again when consent needs to be renewed).
+By default, your users will be asked for consent on each of your domains separately.
+By enabling the Cross-domain Consent Sharing feature however, your users will only be prompted for a consent the first time they visit any one of the websites in the Domain Group (and again when consent has expired).

 How does Cross-domain Consent Sharing work?

-When Cross-domain Consent Sharing is enabled, a local storage cookie named CookieConsentBulkSetting-# is set to keep track of users' changes and renewal of Cross-domain Consent Sharing across domains.
-This cookie is set as a third party Local Storage item and contains an array of domains within the domain group.
-Upon visit to one of these domains, the entry is popped from the array and the consent settings from the domain where the user submitted consent are applied to the domain.
+When Cross-domain Consent Sharing is enabled, a local storage item named CookieConsentBulkSetting-# is set to keep track of users' changes and renewal of Cross-domain Consent Sharing across domains.
+This third-party Local Storage item contains an array of domains within the domain group.
+Upon visit to one of these domains after the initial consent submission the entry is popped from the array and the consent settings from the domain where the user submitted consent are applied to the domain.